-As RISD’s first associate provost for research and strategic partnerships, Sarah Cunningham supports research development and special projects, collaborating with community organizations, arts nonprofits, higher education entities and corporate design leaders worldwide.
-Previously she served as the executive director for research and founding director of the Arts Research Institute at Virginia Commonwealth University School of the Arts.
+As RISD’s first vice provost for strategic partnerships, Sarah Cunningham supports research development and special projects, collaborating with community organizations, arts nonprofits, higher education entities and corporate design leaders worldwide.
+Prior to RISD, she served as the executive director for research and founding director of the Arts Research Institute at Virginia Commonwealth University School of the Arts.

 Matthew Shenoda arrived at RISD in 2018 as the college's first-ever vice president of Social Equity and Inclusion (SEI).
 Matthew works closely with the president, provost, the full Cabinet and RISD faculty, students and staff to ensure that SEI’s work impacts every aspect of RISD.
 An expert in the field both in and beyond the classroom, he oversees the Center for SEI and leads efforts to ensure that all elements of the SEI plan are embedded within RISD's academic, institutional and cultural framework.